masasam/emacs-easy-hugo/README.md

 If you want deploy hugo at Amazon S3, please install AWS CLI and set easy-hugo-amazon-s3-bucket-name.

-Please set up for with 'aws configure' command if you are the first time aws command.
+Please set up for with `aws configure` command if you are the first time aws command.

 	(setq easy-hugo-amazon-s3-bucket-name "your-amazon-s3-bucket-name")

 If you want deploy hugo at Google Cloud Storage, please install Google Cloud SDK and set easy-hugo-google-cloud-storage-bucket-name.

+Please set up for with `gcloud auth login` command if you are the first time gcloud command.

 	(setq easy-hugo-google-cloud-storage-bucket-name "your-google-cloud-storage-bucket-name")